 This blog post invites you to take a look at where you personally can take action to make an impact.
-We want to support you to feel more empowered to make change happen, especially if you have been feeling overwhelmed by it all and disconnected with the isolation of this past year.
+We want to support you to feel more empowered to make change happen, especially if you have been feeling overwhelmed by it all.

-As we spend more time at home, increased time on screens, perhaps watching the news and engaging in social media more often than usual, we’re exposed to more and more information about things happening out of our reach.
+During the pandemic many of us have spent more time at home, increased time on screens, perhaps watching the news and engaging in social media more often than usual.
+We’re exposed to more and more information about things happening out of our reach.

 There is so much that needs changing and sometimes we can feel crushed by the weight of it all, particularly those who have faced oppression or trauma related to race, gender, sexuality or other defining identities that can be discriminated against.
 It can feel like a big, overwhelming tangle of intersecting forms of injustice all overshadowed by the impending doom of climate change.

-Stuck at home we can feel helpless, frustrated, useless.
+Stuck at home seeing it all unfold from our screens we can feel helpless, frustrated, useless.
 We can feel anger at the world leaders neglecting the needs of the people.
 We might shout about our distaste for government policy on social media, rant in forums, but feel like we’re not actually doing anything.

 If you’ve felt this anger, this fire in your belly, along with the overwhelm and feeling of hopelessness that you can’t change anything then you’re not alone.
 There are more and more groups online mobilising, educating and fighting to change public policy.
 Simply by connecting with other individuals or organisations online, showing your support, you’re contributing to the movement.